Oliver Beene

-Oliver Beene is an American sitcom that aired on Fox from March 9, 2003 to September 12, 2004.
+Oliver Beene is an American sitcom that was produced by Steven Levitan Productions, Gewirtz Films, DreamWorks Television and 20th Century Fox Television and aired on Fox from March 9, 2003 to September 12, 2004.
 The show was created by Howard Gewirtz.
 Set in 1962 and 1963, the show chronicled the trials and tribulations of the 11-to-12-year-old Oliver Beene (played by Grant Rosenmeyer), in first person perspective.
 Oliver Beenes other main characters are his parents Jerry and Charlotte Beene, his older brother Ted Beene, and his two friends Joyce and Michael.
 The narrator, an older Oliver reflecting on his experience, is voiced by David Cross.
 Often in episodes, the story is interrupted by flashbacks and flashforwards.

 Premise

 Oliver (born c.
 1951), attempts to sustain normality in an often unpredictable family.
 Oliver's father Jerry spends his days drilling teeth as a dentist, while his mother attempts to play the traditional homemaker.
 Oliver's older brother, Ted is a sports nut and a womanizer.
 Oliver's life is often made more bearable with friends Michael, Joyce and his crush Bonnie, who appears at his most embarrassing moments.
 In the second season, both brothers have a crush on a Swedish girl, Elke, who moved into their apartment building.